Thalassemia: When blood no fit carry oxygen well

 🟧 Real life example

-Child wey get severe thalassemia…
+Pikin wey get severe thalassemia…

-• need regular blood transfusion
+• e fit need go hospital often for blood transfusion

-πŸ‘‰πŸ½ Na how severe type dey behave.
+πŸ‘‰πŸ½ Na how d severe type dey behave—but with proper care, dem fit still live well

 🟧 When you gats go hospital 🚨